Bachelor of Tourism and Hospitality Management

 Overview

-This program is the perfect destination for those who have the desire to excel, a passion for meeting new people, willingness to explore new places, and wish to provide exceptional customer service.
-Our program is designed to equip you with the skills and knowledge necessary to pursue senior managerial roles in national and international organisations within the dynamic and growing tourism and hospitality industries.
+This program is ideal for those who aspire to lead in the tourism and hospitality industry and possess a drive for excellence, a love for meeting new people, an adventurous spirit and a commitment to setting exceptional service standards.
+It is designed to equip you with the skills and knowledge needed to pursue senior managerial roles in national and international organisations across the dynamic and growing tourism and hospitality sectors.

 Program structure